juancho386/shhh/README.md

 Make it prettier using Dialog.
 Note: Not finished because in my current Linux distribution, dialog has a bug on --editbox that doesn't allow text bigger than ~2k long

 ### More things to do:
 - The chacha20 password length is 256 chars.
-The static number might become data for hackers.
+The static number might become data for hackers to discover the actual password.
 Solution: Make the password length variable
 - Opt the user to output a file instead o text to be copied and pasted
-- Optionally implement zenity
+- Implement zenity